 It is the method of authentication based on the biological science.
 It generally uses pattern matching technique.
 It utilizes pattern verification like fingerprint matching, iris blood vessel pattern, facial geometry.

 Advantages: its features are unique and the level of security is very high.
 Now are free from remembering password, PINs etc. it has reduced the tension of IT companies, now they have more secure workstations.

 Disadvantages: these systems are very costly because of their hardware and software, and their integration to the network is also costly.
-Few populations don’t trust these systems as they think biometrics copies their finger print, but it is not true.
-It only copies the mathematical statics behind the finger print.
-It consume more space as it image related to any ID or PASSWORD.
+Few populations don’t trust these systems as they think biometrics copies their fingerprint, but it is not true.
+It only copies the mathematical statics behind the fingerprint.
+It consumes more space as it image related to any ID or PASSWORD.

-Finger print: It uses the pattern that we have on our fingers.
+Fingerprint: It uses the pattern that we have on our fingers.
 This is unique to every person.
-It is not much used as people don’t have trust on it, they think they might exploit their finger print for illegal use.
+It is not much used as people don’t have trust in it, they think they might exploit their fingerprint for illegal use.

 Hand scan: they use the design of hand.
 This is not unique as required.